My Quiet Kitchen

 jar of quick pickles with text to save on Pinterest.

 Quick Pickled Vegetables, also known as refrigerator pickles, are endlessly versatile and an easy way to preserve fresh veggies.
 Create a fun mixture using the vegetables you have on hand, or pickle individual varieties in their own jars.
-Try cauliflower, jalapeños, red onion, green beans, asparagus, radishes, and so much more.
+Try cauliflower, jalapeños, red onion, green beans, asparagus, radishes, and more.

 A jar of vegetables with brine poured over, ready to be refrigerated.